open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/deployment/docker/index.md

 ## Next Steps

-1. Visit the [Features](/releases/features) overview page and explore the OpenMetadata UI.
+1. Refer the [How-to Guides](/how-to-guides) for an overview of all the features in OpenMetadata.
 2. Visit the [Connectors](/connectors) documentation to see what services you can integrate with OpenMetadata.
 3. Visit the [API](/swagger.html) documentation and explore the rich set of OpenMetadata APIs.